 The reception venue:

 If you’ve visited McCoy Station to grab a bite to eat while skiing, you might not understand how this space could possibly clean up to become classy enough for a wedding reception.
 For all intents and purposes, it’s a 1980s’ (the heyday of Mammoth construction!) cafeteria that’s seen several renovations to keep it modern.
+If you want to renovate your commercial space as well but you’re unsure yet which equipment are needed, you may be able to find what you’re looking for here.

 They start by surrounding the room with partitions to give the space a more intimate feel.
 When everything is opened up for skiers, the room is built to handle about 500 people which is way too big for most weddings.
 For groups of the capacity size of 250 and smaller, the partitions come in to close down the room and it really helps.